lwa-project/ovro_data_recorder/docs/source/pbeam.rst

 ``dr_beam.py``
 ==============

-``dr_beam.py`` is the recording pipeline for both the the power beam mode.
+``dr_beam.py`` is the recording pipeline for the power beam mode.
 This pipeline captures packetized power beam data from the digital system and writes the data to HDF5 files.
 It can also perform on-the-fly transformations of the power beam data to reduce the time or frequency or change the polarization products being recorded.
 In addition, the pipeline also generates diagnostic plots of the spectra.

 Structure
 ---------